KaGaSi/project/Linear/04-Linear.md

 # Utilities for linear chains {#LinearChains}

-This section provides information about utilities with calculations that are sensible to do only on linear polymer chains
+This section provides information about utilities with calculations that are sensible to do only on linear polymer chains.
+No check whether the molecules are linear is done.

 # EndToEnd utility {#EndToEnd}